phschon/ultrabot/README.md

 ## Modules

 The `modules` folder contains all available modules for the bot.
-Each module must have the `ub-` prefix (for now, see TODO), as well as contain a class with the same name as the file (note the first letter being uppercase).
-The filename must only contain letters and digits.
-This class again, must contain the execute method, as can be seen in `template.py`.
+Each module must contain a class with the same name as the file name (note the fisrt uppercase letter of the class' name) and inherit the `metamodule.py`.
+The file name must only contain digits and characters (see TODO).

 At the moment the following functionalities are avaibalbe:
-* `help`: handles `!help` command for each other functionality
 * `random`: generate pseudo-random numbers in the form of pen&paper die throws
 * `testfunc`: debug and testing purpose only, showing debug output on console.
 Also works with multiple channels on multiple servers.
 To remove this from a running bot, delete the occurrences in lines 7, 13 and 16 in `ultrabot.py`